ryanep/dotfiles/readme.md

 ## Introduction

-Dotfiles is a personal machine configuration, currently supporting macOS.
+Dotfiles is a personal machine configuration, currently supporting macOS and Fedora.
 The dotfiles are managed by the Chezmoi dotfiles manager.

 ## Features